 “Let’s start with one unalterable fact: An education will not guarantee a good job.
 But without an education, the person seeking that proverbial good job is virtually guaranteed that he or she won’t find one.” – Gerald Baliles, promoting the Rural Virginia Horseshoe Initiative, Feb.
 2013

-As a Virginia lawmaker, state attorney general, governor, big-time lawyer and then director of the prestigious Miller Center at UVA, Gerald Baliles spent much of his career in close proximity to Virginia’s urban power centers.
+As a Virginia lawmaker, state attorney general, governor, influential lawyer and then director of the prestigious Miller Center at UVA, Gerald Baliles spent much of his career in close proximity to Virginia’s urban power centers.
 But it’s clear he did not forget his roots in tiny Patrick County in Southwest Virginia.

 Always an advocate for education, Baliles created the Patrick County Education Foundation (PCEF) in 2001 with a goal to change the culture of the county, boost high school graduation and GED attainment rates, promote college and workforce training and thereby make Patrick County more attractive to employers.